Modern slavery and human trafficking statement 2020

 • DRIVEN: Powered by an endless determination and passion for progress.
 Resolute and resourceful in our approach to exceeding expectations.
 We strive for more

-Consistent with these values, and as part of the financial services industry, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.
+Consistent with these values, and as part of the financial services industry and the UN Guiding Principles on Business and Human Rights, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.
 To date we have seen no evidence of modern slavery in our organisation or supply chains.
 However, we recognise that modern slavery is often a hidden crime and we are committed to continuing to focus on understanding our risk exposure.
-We put in place measures to mitigate risk and to prevent slavery and human trafficking in all of our activities, and ensure that our supply chains are free from slavery and human trafficking.
+We put in place measures to mitigate risk and to prevent slavery and human trafficking in all of our activities, and within our supply chain.

 1. Organisational structure and supply chains